k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

   configured occurrence;
 - mixed IPv4/IPv6 ranges producing one address total with `first_available`;
 - legacy `range` alone and combined with `ipRanges`;
-- appending a range under `first_available` while an existing allocation remains discoverable, then allocating new workloads from the appended range after earlier exhaustion;
+- appending a range that resolves to a new IPPool under `first_available` while an existing allocation remains discoverable, then allocating new workloads from the appended range after earlier exhaustion;
+- appending a duplicate range under `first_available` remaining a no-op without adding capacity or altering the de-duplicated traversal;
-- changing the strategy or editing, replacing, reordering, or removing ranges after the network has been fully drained;
+- changing the strategy or `network_name`, or editing, replacing, reordering, or removing ranges after the network has been fully drained;
 - appending a range under `all` only after the network has been fully drained;
 - rejection of `first_available` combined with `node_slice_size`.